Callum Wilson

-Callum Eddie Graham Wilson (born 27 February 1992) is an English professional footballer who plays as a striker for Premier League club Newcastle United and the England national team.
+Callum Eddie Graham Wilson (born 27 February 1992) is an English professional footballer who plays as a striker for Premier League club West Ham United.

+Wilson began his career with his hometown club Coventry City and he broke into the first team after loans to Conference Premier clubs Kettering and Tamworth.
+He signed for Bournemouth in 2014, winning the Championship in his first season and playing for five seasons in the Premier League.
+In 2020, he signed for Newcastle United.

+Wilson made nine appearances for England between 2018 and 2023, and was part of the squad for the 2022 FIFA World Cup.

 Early life

-Wilson was born in Coventry, West Midlands.
-He is of Jamaican, and Irish descent.
-He attended President Kennedy School in Coventry.
+Callum Eddie Graham Wilson was born on 27 February 1992 in Coventry, West Midlands.
+He is of Irish and Jamaican descent.
+He attended President Kennedy School in the Keresley district of Coventry.

 Club career

 Coventry City

-Wilson started his career with Coventry City's academy.
-He made his first-team debut on 12 August 2009 as a substitute in a 1–0 League Cup defeat to Hartlepool United.
+Wilson made his first-team debut for Coventry City on 12 August 2009 as a substitute for Stephen Wright at half time in extra time of a 1–0 League Cup first round defeat at home to Hartlepool United.
 He signed a professional deal, which saw him stay at the club for a further season, on 16 March 2010.
 Wilson became the first Coventry City youth teamer to win the national award for apprentice of the month in March 2010.

-Wilson made his league debut when he came on as a substitute against Queens Park Rangers in December 2010.
-He made his first appearance of the 2012–13 season in a 1–0 loss against Carlisle United coming on as a substitute for Carl Baker.
+He made his league debut when he came on as a substitute against Queens Park Rangers in the Championship in December 2010.

-The start of the 2013–14 season saw Wilson establish himself in the starting line-up.
-Forming strike partnership Leon Clarke, after just 11 league games Wilson had scored 10 goals, topping the League One scoring charts.
-He finished the season as League One's third-top scorer with 22 goals and also earned himself a place in the League One PFA Team of the Year, despite having spent two months out with a dislocated shoulder in early 2014.
-Wilson won League One Player of the month award for March, and also won his club's Top Goalscorer award, Player's Player award voted for by his teammates and the Player of the season award voted for by Coventry City fans.